How to Build a Bourbon Collection You’ll Love

 Protecting your investment is crucial, and proper storage is simpler than you might think.
 The three golden rules are: store bottles upright, keep them out of direct sunlight, and maintain a consistent, cool temperature.
 Storing bourbon upright is essential because the high alcohol content can degrade the cork over time, compromising the seal.
 Sunlight and temperature swings can also alter the flavor and color of the spirit.
 A cool, dark closet or a cabinet away from windows and heat sources is the perfect place for your growing collection to rest until you’re ready to enjoy it.

-Curate a Collection You Love
+Building a Bourbon Collection You’ll Actually Love

 Building a bourbon collection is a personal journey, not a race to acquire the most talked-about bottles.
 The most rewarding collections are the ones that reflect your own palate and curiosity.
 It’s about discovering the stories, flavors, and craftsmanship that resonate with you.
 Think of each bottle as a new chapter in your own whiskey story, whether it’s a classic you can always count on or a unique finish that challenges your expectations.